Marvel's Spider-Man: Conception and development

+Between 2022 and 2025, Sony released Spider-Man Remastered, Miles Morales and Spider-Man 2 on Windows following their initial launches on PlayStation consoles with assistance from support studio Nixxes Software, whom Sony acquired in July 2021.
+In February 2026, it was reported that Marvel's Wolverine and future titles were no longer expected to release for the platform as SIE rescinded support for PC versions of their single-player PlayStation Studios games.
+Studio Business CEO Herman Hulst later confirmed their intent to retain console exclusivity over future single-player titles from first-party PlayStation Studios developers, including Marvel's Wolverine and future Spider-Man games, in an internal town hall briefing in May 2026.

 In December 2023, Insomniac Games was subjected to a ransomware attack by the group Rhysida, who successfully breached approximately 1.67 terabytes (TB) of studio assets, such as development documents, internal financial forecasts, and compromising sensitive information pertaining to various employees and staff members at the developer.
 Following the initial attack, Rhysida threatened to release all procured images and resources obtained from the hack seven days from the incident, additionally holding an auction for the data with a starting price at 50 Bitcoin, equivalent to US$2 million.
 Sony Interactive Entertainment issued a statement to Video Games Chronicle stating their intent to investigate the reports surrounding the hack, but did not anticipate the incident to affect other divisions of SIE or Sony Corporation as a whole.
 Upon the deadline's conclusion, company information including employee data, model dumps and pre-production slates for various games in development were published online.
 The materials principally concerned production assets related to Marvel's Wolverine, but also comprised other assets that alluded to the existence of multiple other Marvel video games at various stages in development, such as a standalone Venom spin-off game, Marvel's Spider-Man 3, and a previously canceled multiplayer game titled Marvel's Spider-Man: The Great Web that derived heavily from the concept of the "Spider-Verse" and featured a playable roster of alternate Spider-People.
 Other projects included proposed online expansions for Marvel's Spider-Man 2 and Marvel's Wolverine, and Marvel's X-Men, a standalone game focusing on the team of the same name that was expected to narratively follow Marvel's Wolverine.
 Additionally, an internal presentation detailing the royalty and exclusivity margins between Sony Interactive Entertainment and Marvel, revealed that the publisher had signed a new agreement for Insomniac Games to develop licensed X-Men video games until 2035, with the expectation that Marvel's Wolverine would begin a standalone trilogy of games centered around mutant characters in a similar vein to the Spider-Man games.